getreu/tp-note/docs/source/tpnote--manpage.md

   or space.
 This filter can be used with any variable, but is most useful with filename templates.
 For example, in the '`[tmpl] sync_filename`' template, we find the expression '`{{ subtitle | sanit }}`'.
-  Note that the filter recognizes strings that represent a so called dot file name and treats them a little differently by prepending them with an
+  Note that the filter recognizes strings that represent a so-called dot file name and treats them a little differently by prepending them with an
   apostrophe: a dot file is a file whose name starts with '`.`' and that does not contain whitespace.
 It may or may not end with a file extension.